-The Ceramic Company relied on our client to sell its goods.
-During the initial years there were large customer orders but our client found that the Ceramic Company failed to maintain the quality of their products.
+The ceramic company relied on our client to sell its goods.
+During the initial years there were large customer orders, but our client found that the ceramic company failed to maintain the quality of their products.

-Our client passed customer complaints to the Ceramic Company as this impacted on our client’s business.
+Our client passed customer complaints to the ceramic company as this impacted on our client’s business.
 The relationship between both parties deteriorated.

 There was no written licence agreement.
 The absence of written terms meant that we had to rely on corroborative evidence to prove the existence of an agreement.

-We responded to the letter of claim.
-Our case was that the Ceramic Company wanted our client to take control of its brand to benefit from sales to be generated from our client’s retail outlets.
-The main points of our defence were:
+We responded to the claims in the letter.
+Our case was that the ceramic company wanted our client to take control of its brand to benefit from the sales generated by our client’s retail outlets.

 We investigated a number of emails that were exchanged between the parties to prepare evidence for the judge to support our defence.

 The court had to decide whether the parties had a licence agreement.
-If there was no agreement to allow the use of the trade mark, then our client would have infringed the Ceramic Company’s trade mark and branding.
+If there was no agreement to allow the use of the trade mark, then our client would have infringed the ceramic company’s trade mark and branding.

 John Deane is a partner in the commercial team.
 Licence agreements can work well.
 One party receives royalties, the other the chance to build a business.